core-wg/transport-indication/draft-ietf-core-transport-indication.md

   If present,
-  a client MUST establish a secure connection, and MUST reject the connection if the TLSA record's requirements are not met.
+  a client MUST establish a secure connection, and MUST fail the connection if the TLSA record's requirements are not met.

 * "s": Service Parameters {{?RFC9460}}).
   SvcbParams in base32 encoding of their wire format.

-  TBD: There is likely a transformation of the parameters' presentation format that is compatible with the reuqirements of the authority component, but this will require some more work on the syntax.
+  TBD: There is likely a transformation of the parameters' presentation format that is compatible with the requirements of the authority component, but this will require some more work on the syntax.

   If present,